benory/Renaissance-mapping-website/about/about.markdown

         <div class="bio">
             <h3>Lara Oge</h3>
             <p><b>Team Member</b></p>
-            <p>Lara Oge is an undergraduate in her final semester at UC Berkeley, studying Music with minors in Digital Humanities and Medieval Studies.
-She is broadly interested in the sources of fifteenth- and sixteenth-century polyphony.</p>
+            <p>Lara Oge is pursuing an MPhil in Music at the University of Cambridge.
+She graduated from the University of California, Berkeley, in 2025 with a B.A. in Music, receiving the Department Citation and completing minors in Digital Humanities and Medieval Studies.
+Her research interests include polyphonic sources of the Renaissance and the musical institutions of the period.</p>
         </div>
     </div>
     <div class="team-member">